The Greater Dayton Apartment Association,

 B. Membership shall terminate automatically upon the dissolution or the failure to pay dues as required by the Board.
 However, whenever a membership is terminated for failure to pay dues, the member shall be entitled to reinstatement upon the payment of dues then owing.

-C. Censure or Suspension: A request to the Board of Directors for censure may originate from any member of the Association in good standing.
-The Board of Directors may initiate action for suspension, expulsion or censure of any member.
+D. Censure or Suspension: A request to the Board of Directors for censure may originate from any member of the Assocationin good standing.
+The Board of Directors may initiate action for suspension, expulsion or censure of any member as defined in the Policies and Procedures of the GDAA.

 A. Any member may be expelled for causes detrimental to GDAA by a majority vote of the Board.
 Causes detrimental to GDAA are found to exist when a member has substantially departed from the Code of Ethics as be adopted and/or modified by a majority vote of the Board.
 When facts or circumstances that are believed to justify a member’s expulsion are presented to the Board, the Board shall direct the Vice-President to convene an Ethics Committee comprised of at least four members.
 The member proposed for expulsion shall be given fourteen (14) days notice (by certified and regular mail) to allow them to appear before the Ethics Committee for the opportunity to rebut the allegations and present evidence supporting their continued membership.
 During this fourteen (14) day period all membership privileges will be suspended pending resolution.
 After gathering the information and hearing the member’s rebuttal (if any), the Ethics Committee shall make a recommendation to the Board for or against